Qumulo/docs/qumulo-alerts-guide/installing-configuring/installing-connecting-to-qumulo-cluster.md

 1. On the **Create Role** page:

-   1. Enter a name, for example `QumuloAlerts`.
+   1. Enter `QumuloAlerts`.

+      {% include important.html content="Because Qumulo Alerts verifies that it has sufficient role permissions before starting, this name is required." %}

    1. Enter a description, for example `This account lets an administrator restrict the privileges of the QumuloAlerts user.`